 - --cosmic <method> Let you select the method to do Cosmic Ray Removal. - --debug Show extended messages and plots of intermediate steps. - --flat-normalize <method> Let you select the method to do Flat Normalization. - --flat-norm-order <order> Set order for the model used to do Flat Normalization.
 Default 15. - --ignore-bias Ignores the existence or lack of BIAS data. - --ignore-flats Ignores the existence or lack of FLAT data. - --raw-path <path> Set the directory where the raw data is located, can be relative. - --red-path <path> Set the directory where the reduced data will be stored.
-Default RED. - --saturation <saturation> Set the saturation level.
-Flats exceeding the saturation level will be discarded.
-Default 65.000 ADU.
+Default RED. - --saturation <saturation> Set the saturation threshold in percentage.
+There is a table with all the readout modes and their values at which saturation is reached, then all the pixels exceeding that value are counted.
+If the percentage is larger that the threshold defined with this argument the flat is marked as saturated.
+The default value is 1 percent.